What is EMDR?

 EMDR therapy can be conducted in conjunction with other forms of therapy, including Cognitive Behavior Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 This treatment has been used to reduce or eliminate traumatic and distressing memories/experiences in clients of all ages.

 EMDR’s goal is to greatly reduce or even eliminate recurring and overwhelming symptoms, including nightmares and flashbacks, commonly associated with abuse, neglect, illness, accidents, assault, grief, and other events perceived as traumatic.
-EMDR has been successfully used in treating a wide variety of mental health issues, including anxiety, panic, and depression symptoms as well as the emotional triggers associated with drug/alcohol cravings.
+EMDR has been successfully used in treating a wide variety of mental health issues, including PTSD, anxiety, panic, and depression symptoms as well as the emotional triggers associated with drug/alcohol cravings.
 This is especially true if traumatic or distressing memories are involved in perpetuating a disorder.